INTRODUCING ALEXANDRIA

 What’s Honest About the Current State

-I’m publishing it at this stage deliberately.
+I’m publishing at this stage deliberately.
 I’d rather build in the open and get the right people contributing early than polish in private and ship something that reflects only one perspective.

 How to Contribute